-My volunteering was practical at first, sawing, painting, wiring, and wrenching our equipment, but in serving on the board I’ve learned to grasp still larger aims—advancing raptor research, conservation, and public education.
-We serve a growing community of birds and birders alike, and we all want our ongoing work now in the heads, hands, and hearts of others as well.
+My volunteering was practical at first, sawing, painting, wiring, and wrenching our equipment, but in serving on the board I’ve learned since to grasp larger aims—advancing raptor research, conservation, and public education.
+We serve a growing community of birds and birders alike, and we all want our ongoing work in the heads, hands, and hearts of others as well.
 Your browsing here, “surfing” on these study beaches, is part of that larger mission.
 Enjoy.

 Rich Van Buskirk, Ph.D., Vice President, Forest Grove, Oregon